How to Build an RFP Response Template

 - Company Background.
 Prepare a short explanation of who your company is and how it was started.
 This is a good area to include your mission or value statement.
 Keep in mind that what you include here should directly relate to the issuing company.
 If you know of any common areas where your firms overlap, make sure to note that in this section.

 - Organization Chart.
 Issuing agencies want to know who will be managing their project(s) and who they can refer to if/when questions arise.
-Create a simple organizational chart that includes names, titles, and contact information, if applicable.
+Create a simple organizational chart that includes names, titles and contact information, if applicable.

 - Qualifications Table.
 An agency will likely ask for background information on the management of your organization or on those who are managing their project.
-Information, at a minimum, should include: name, title, and a short description outlining their experience at your organization or previous experience as it relates to their project.
+Information, at a minimum, should include: name, title and a short description outlining their experience at your organization or previous experience as it relates to their project.
 The issuing agency wants to know that your management team is qualified to manage their project through to its completion.

-4. Requirements Regarding A Scope of Work
+4. Requirements Regarding a Scope of Work

-In this section, bidders will submit their solutions to the issuer’s scope of work.
+In this section, bidders will submit their solutions to the issuer’s Scope of Work.
 Issuing agencies can request that bidders answer everything from simple yes or no questions to open-ended subjective questions like “What are your company’s greatest strengths?”.
-Further, they usually ask that respondents submit plans detailing expected timelines and/or milestones to fulfil the project’s scope of work.
+Further, they usually ask that respondents submit plans detailing expected timelines and/or milestones to fulfil the project’s Scope of Work.

 5. Attachments and/or Appendix

-A good way also keep your response organized is to understand how the RFP process works from beginning to end.
+A good way to also keep your response organized is to understand the RFP process from beginning to end.
 In The Ultimate Guide to the RFP Process, we further offer you a guide on how to improve, or build out, your RFP process.
 And, Tips for Streamlining Your RFP Process includes how your team can prepare to expect the unexpected when it comes to responding to RFPs.

 Our Learning Center is filled with searchable topics that can help you write a winning response.
 Whether you’ve never completed a proposal before or are simply looking to enhance your current process, The Bid Lab can help!
 So, if you want to learn more about what we do, contact us today for a complimentary consultation.